K2Joom/docs-matukio/faq.md

 # Frequently Asked Questions for Matukio Events

-In this section you find answers to common problems / questions.
+In this section you find answers to common issues / questions.